Quasi-static crack front deformations in cohesive materials: Acknowledgments

 \section{Acknowledgments}

-The Python script used to generate the figures and the associated data are available at [Zenodo link inserted in the final version of the manuscript].
+The Python script used to generate the figures and the associated data are available at:\\ https://doi.org/10.5281/zenodo.6669527.
 The authors gratefully thank Jean-Baptiste Leblond for stimulating and fruitful discussions, and Julien Chopin for permission to adapt Fig.~\ref{fig:Chopin2011_CohesiveFit} from their work \citep{chopin_crack_2011}.